MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 ---
 title: Enrich CRM record summaries with insights from your application (preview)
-description: Enhance CRM record summaries in Sales app by using AI and insights from your own application, improving customer understanding. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Enhance CRM record summaries in the Sales app by using AI and insights from your own application, improving customer understanding. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot